 - If the player has a weapon with limited attack range or can't shoot vertically or diagonally, making it difficult to engage the bats.

 See Goddamned Boss for bosses with these characteristics.
-Compare The Usual Adversaries.
-For literal bats that God has damned, see Bat out of Hell.
+Compare The Swarm.
+For literal bats that God has damned, see Bat Out of Hell.

 - Adventure Game